 - Delivery Controller sends session hostname & IP address to storefront

-- Citrix Receiver launches the ICA File
+- Citrix Workspace launches the ICA File

 - Delivery Controller creates a user’s session